philltran/message_private/README.md

 DEVELOPMENT AND TEST
 ------------------
- * Integrate with Help or Advanced Help module to hold all instructions.
  * Add a "To Groups" field in Sent view when private_message_og is enabled.
  * Message should not be created without a user or group.
  * Add to admin screen the option to turn on or off email notifications.